-Prerequisite(s): Approval of the Program Coordinator(s)

-Preparation and performance of a full-length recital program at the post-undergraduate level for the Artist musical style.

-Performance Certificate Program.
-Repertoire chosen to represent technical and artistic achievements and a variety of
+Prerequisite(s): Approval of the Program Coordinator(s) Corequisite(s): MUC 432 Preparation and performance of a full-length recital program at the post-undergraduate level for the Artist Performance Certificate Program.
+Repertoire chosen to represent technical and artistic achievements and a variety of musical style.